 So, bees not only improve the livelihood of farmers, but they also provide us with the foods we love.
 On average, one in every three bites of food we eat is the result of successfully pollinated plants.

-Oh yeah, and bees also make delicious, delicious honey.
+Oh yeah, and honeybees also make delicious, delicious honey.

 Hundreds Of Bee Species Are Dying Off